kortschak/go-spew/README.md

 ## License

-Go-spew is licensed under the liberal ISC License.
+utter is licensed under the liberal ISC License.